-Sean McNally - PhD Candidate
+Sean McNally - PhD graduated Fall 2020

-Alex Bonnano - MS Candidate
+Alex Bonnano - MS Degree - graduated spring 2020

 Alex is a graduate of Roger Williams University where he worked on the captive broodstock conditioning, egg collection, and larval rearing of the Atlantic Lookdown, Selene vomer.
 AFter graduation, he spent time as a professional marine biology intern for The Walt Disney Company at The Seas.
 At Disney, where he was given the opportunity to fine-tune his knowledge of marine species by caring for over 150 species of marine organisms.
 At U Mass, he will work on how to detect fish that were caught using cyanide.
 Cyanide fishing, introduced into Southeast Asia in the 1960s, is among one of the most destructive human activities occurring in the area, and in addition to aquarium fish, is also used for the live food fish trade.
 Estimates have placed the amount of cyanide used in the Philippines as high as 150,000kg per year, although the exact magnitude remains unknown.
 Currently, there is no easily implemented test to ensure that a fish was not caught with cyanide.
 Stopping illegal cyanide fishing will be a significant step in helping to improve coral reef health.

 Jack HE - MS Degree - GRADUATED SPRING 2020